What can be done with optical technology for the realization of a sustainable global environment?

 On Earth, radiation is emitted from a variety of substances.

-Trace amounts of radiation are emitted not only from man-made facilities such as nuclear power plants, but also from allmade allkinds of food and living organisms.
-The accurate measurements obtained with Hamamatsu Photonics' optical technology, contributes to the understanding of the situation.
+Trace amounts of radiation are emitted not only from man-made facilities such as nuclear power plants, but also from food and living organisms.
+The accurate measurements obtained with Hamamatsu Photonics' optical technologies contribute to a clearer understanding of these radiation levels.

 Comparison of methods

-Although the appropriate radiation measurement method differs depending on the measurement purpose, the demand for the scintillation method is increasing as a high-precision measurement methog that can separate radiation nuclides.
+Although the appropriate radiation measurement method differs depending on the measurement purpose, the demand for the scintillation method is increasing as a high-precision measurement method that can separate radiation nuclides.

 Scintillation method